thihara/thihara.github.io/_posts/2017-06-15-Django-Req-Parsing.md

 ---
 layout: post
-title: Parsing Unsupported Requests in Django
+title: Parsing Unsupported Requests (PUT, DELETE, etc.) in Django
 ---

 Django is a mature web framework for Python.
 It does it's job well, however anyone writing a RESTful API  in Django will